ASLA & TransPRK Surgery In Johannesburg

 TransPRK (transepithelial photorefractive keratectomy) and ASLA (advanced surface laser ablation) are advanced versions of similar procedures such as LASEK, Epi-LASIK and PRK.
 Performed using the SCHWIND AMARIS 750S laser, TransPRK is a “no touch” or “pure laser” surface treatment that eliminates the need for contact between the eye and any instrument.
 This means that, in contrast to traditional PRK, the epithelium (the regenerative surface of the eye) is removed with a laser rather than an instrument.
 TransPRK is also more precise, so the treatment area is smaller, the procedure time is shorter, and there is less possibility of overcorrection.

 First, the area around the eye is disinfected and then a speculum is inserted to gently hold the eye open and inhibit eye movements.
 The cornea is numbed with anesthetic eye drops.
-Dr. Guglielmetti will direct the laser to remove the top layer of the cornea.
+Our doctors will direct the laser to remove the top layer of the cornea.
 Next, the cool laser will precisely remove microscopic amounts of tissue to reshape the cornea.
 Some patients feel a bit of pressure as this process takes place.

 Once the reshaping has been completed, a soft contact lens acts as a protective bandage on the eye to facilitate healing.
-Dr. Guglielmetti will prescribe antibiotic and anti-inflammatory eye drops to be used throughout the recovery period.
+Our doctors will prescribe antibiotic and anti-inflammatory eye drops to be used throughout the recovery period.
 The lens can usually be removed three days after surgery, which is a much faster healing process compared to manual PRK.

 TranPRK/ASLA is often a great option for patients who are not candidates for traditional LASIK eye surgery.
-Dr. Guglielmetti performs TransPRK on patients who have extremely thin or irregularly shaped corneas.
-He regularly treats patients who have been told they cannot receive laser eye surgery because of these and various other conditions.
+Our doctors perform TransPRK on patients who have extremely thin or irregularly shaped corneas.
+They regularly treats patients who have been told they cannot receive laser eye surgery because of these and various other conditions.

 Immediately after TransPRK/ASLA surgery, you will need to rest and avoid rubbing or irritating your eyes with soap, facial lotions, or cosmetics.
 You should avoid intense exercise for at least a week to prevent healing complications.
 The JHB staff will provide you with a comprehensive overview of how to care for your eyes after TranPRK/ASLA.
-Dr. Guglielmetti will see you for several post-operative appointments to assess your recovery.
+Our doctors will see you for several post-operative appointments to assess your recovery.